FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 .. list-table::
    :header-rows: 1

-   * - Parameter Name
+   * - Parameter name
      - Type
-     - 描述
+     - Description
    * - dataOffset
      - i32ptr
-     - The start address of the storage location of the exception information in the virtual machine memory.
+     - The starting address of the storage location of the exception information in the virtual machine memory
    * - dataLength
      - i32
      - Length of exception information